inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 The API layer contains 2 components:

-* `SearchAPI`: an object to serialize the `query` state to search requests for your REST APIs and serialize back responses to mutate the `results` state.
+* `SearchAPI`: an object to serialize the `query` state to search requests for your REST APIs and serialize back responses to change the `results` state.
 * `UrlParamsAPI`: an object to serialize the `query` state to update the browser URL query string and vice versa.

 > Note: given that the state is rigid, it is very important that the serialization of the responses complies with the `results` state structure.